e-kotov/rewe-ebon-parser/README.md

 ## Future Work

-- Dump all shopping items into a single CSV file with purchase dates.
+- Fix bugs with occasional parsing failures in datetime and PAYBACK points.